amandavical/amandavical/README.md

 ---
 ### About Me
 #### | Hello, World!
-I'm an 18-year-old programmer with a passion for tech and innovation.
+I'm 18 and I'm a programmer with a passion for tech and innovation.
 Since 2021, I've been exploring software, web, and mobile development, always eager to learn and push my limits.

-- 💼 Programmer at Polo de Inovações (Landis+Gyr).
+- 💼 Programmer at Polo de Inovações IFCE (Landis+Gyr).
 - 🎓 Top Graduate in Informatics: IFCE Fortaleza (2021-2023).
 - 📚  Current Studies: Computer Science at IFCE Maracanaú.
 - 👨‍💻  Skills: Proficient in Python, JavaScript, and HTML/CSS.